aaron-grau/curic/javascript/readings/intro-to-callbacks.md

 ```

 Notice that because `reader.question` returns immediately and does not
-wait, it prints `"Last program line"` before I get a chance to write
+wait, it prints `"Last program line"` before you get a chance to write
 anything.
-Notice also that I don't try to save or use the return value
+Notice also that the code doesn't try to save or use the return value
 of `reader.question`: that's because this method does not return anything. `reader.question` cannot return the input, because the function returns before I have actually typed in any input. **Asynchronous functions do not return meaningful values: we give them a callback so that the result of the async operation can be communicated back to us**.

 One final note: note that our program didn't end when it hits the end